zhufuyi/sponge/assets/install-en.md

 Download protoc from: [https://github.com/protocolbuffers/protobuf/releases/tag/v25.2](https://github.com/protocolbuffers/protobuf/releases/tag/v25.2)

-> Required version: v3.20 or above.
-Download the protoc binaries according to the system type, move the protoc binaries to the directory where the go binaries are located.
+> Download the protoc binaries according to the system type, move the protoc binaries to the directory where the go binaries are located.

 Check protoc version: `protoc --version`